Menu

 Since September 2019, the Governing Body has been notifying the Attendance Service about any pupil taking holidays in term time and will now be issuing Penalty Notices.
 This policy is in line with Newcastle LA and our partner schools in the Outer West Learning Trust (OWLT).

-copy of the Penalty Notice is issued to each parent for each child taken out of school.
+Please note that a copy of the Penalty Notice is issued to each parent for each child taken out of school.
 A Penalty Notice is a fine of £60 if paid within the first 21 days which increases to £120 if paid between 22 and 28 days.
 If the Penalty remains unpaid, this may lead to prosecution through the Magistrates Court.

 The summer holidays at the end of the academic year 2023-2024 are equivalent to a full six weeks starting on the 22nd July to the 2nd September which we hope may enable families to book cheaper holidays removing any need for children to go on holiday during term time.